 When you extract the Samsung firmware zip file, you’ll find 5 binaries inside it.
 You can use the Frija Samsung firmware download tool or other sources to download CSC, HOME CSC, BL, AP, and CP files for Odin.

 It’s very easy to add the corresponding firmware binaries to respective fields in Odin.
-You may get confused about whether you should choose the CSC or HOME CSC.
+You may get confused about whether you should flash CSC or HOME CSC in Odin.
 Here’s how these two CSC files differ from each other.
 Once you understand the purpose of CSC and HOME CSC, you’ll have no confusion.

 If you want Odin to wipe all third-party apps, data, and settings and perform a factory reset while installing the firmware, you should add the CSC binary to Odin.
 When your Samsung phone or Galaxy Tab boots up, your device will be in the same state (on software level) as it was when you purchased it.
 You’ll have set up your device and log into your Samsung and Google account again.
 The image, video, audio, and all other files present on the internal storage will be deleted.
 Flashing the CSC binary will result in a clean installation.
 If you feel that your phone is slow and experience any lag or misbehavior, wiping the phone might help fix those issues.